Postcolonial feminism: History

 The history of modern feminist movements can be divided into three waves.
 When first-wave feminism originated in the late nineteenth century, it arose as a movement among white, middle-class women in the global North who were reasonably able to access both resources and education.
 Thus, the first wave of feminism almost exclusively addressed the issues of these women who were relatively well off.
 The first-wavers focused on absolute rights such as suffrage and overturning other barriers to legal gender equality.
 This population did not include the realities of women of color who felt the force of racial oppression or economically disadvantaged women who were forced out of the home and into blue-collar jobs.
 However, first-wave feminism did succeed in getting votes for women and also, in certain countries, changing laws relating to divorce and care and maintenance of children.

 Second-wave feminism began in the early 1960s and inspired women to look at the sexist power struggles that existed within their personal lives and broadened the conversation to include issues within the workplace, issues of sexuality, family, and reproductive rights.
 It scored remarkable victories relating to Equal Pay and the removal of gender based discriminatory practices.
 First and second-wave feminist theory failed to account for differences between women in terms of race and class—it only addressed the needs and issues of white, Western women who started the movement.
-Postcolonial feminism emerged as part of the third wave of feminism, which began in the 1980s, in tandem with many other racially focused feminist movements in order to reflect the diverse nature of each woman's lived experience.
+Postcolonial feminism arose in the 1980s within the third wave of feminism, alongside other racially focused feminist movements that aimed to reflect the diverse lived experiences of women.
 Audre Lorde contributed to the creation of Postcolonial Feminism with her 1984 essay "The Master's Tools Will Never Dismantle the Master's House".
 Chandra Talpade Mohanty's essay "Under Western Eyes" also came out in 1984, analyzing the homogenizing western feminist depiction of the "third world woman."
 These works, along with many others, were foundational to the formation of postcolonial feminism.